pdf4me/pdf4me-clientapi-php/README.md

 ﻿The Pdf4me Client API is a PHP package which connects to its highly scalable SaaS cloud service with many functionalities to solve your document and PDF requirements.
-The SaaS API provides expert functionality to convert, optimize, compress, produce, merge, split, ocr, enrich, archive, print documents and PDF's.
+The SaaS API provides expert functionality to convert, optimize, compress, produce, merge, split, ocr, enrich, archive, rotate, protect, validate, repair, print documents and PDF's.

 Feature | Description
 ------------ | -------------